Planet of the Apes (TV series)

-Planet of the Apes is a 1974 American science fiction television series that was broadcast on CBS.
+Planet of the Apes is an American science fiction television series that was broadcast on CBS from September 13 to December 20, 1974.
 The series features Roddy McDowall, Ron Harper, James Naughton, and Mark Lenard.
 It is based on the 1968 film of the same name and its sequels, which were, in turn, based on the 1963 novel Planet of the Apes by Pierre Boulle.